Starmer says Labour is on path to majority as Sunak voices ‘disappointment’

 The Labour leader told jubilant supporters they are progressing towards a majority in Westminster as initial local election results on Friday saw his party seize battlegrounds from the Tories.

-The Liberal Democrats also made gains as the Tories lost control of nine councils across England after voters went to the polls on Thursday.
+The Liberal Democrats also made gains as the Tories lost control of 10 councils across England after voters went to the polls on Thursday.

 Labour snatched Medway off the Tories and will run the Kent council for the first time since 1998, with the outgoing Conservative council leader telling No 10 to “get their act together” on multiple fronts.